MWATelescope/sda_bf/README.md

 Communicates with MWA beamformers via Raspberry Pi's installed on a custom PCB, connected to one or more RxDoC cards.

+Files in the 'mwabf' directory are for controlling MWA beamformers connected to a Raspberry Pi's GPIO pins, whether it's on a BFIF board (the lbtile package) or an 8-port beamfomer controller (the eda1 package).

+  - tile_geometry.py - functions to calculate beamformer delays from alt/az values.
+  - beamformer.py - a class to monitor and point an MWA beamformer connected to a Raspberry Pi.
+The user passes in the GPIO pin numbers to use.

-Files in the 'bfif' directory are for PCB's based on the MWA long-baseline tile hardware, where a single beamformer is connected via a 'Beam Former Interface' box (BFIF).
+Files in the 'lbtile' directory are for PCB's based on the MWA long-baseline tile hardware, where a single beamformer is connected via a 'Beam Former Interface' box (BFIF).

-  - bfif_lib.py - classes to control a BFIF board and MWA beamformer.
+  - bfif.py - classes to control a BFIF board and MWA beamformer.
   - bftest.py - script to exercise individual dipoles or delay lines.
   - point.py - script to turn on the BF and point it at a given alt/az.
-  - tile_geometry.py - functions to calculate beamformer delays from alt/az values.

 Files in the 'eda1' directory are for SDA boxes based on the beamformer controllers used in the original 'Engineering Development